 Naps at Childcare Center: Top 3 Tips

-It is common that toddlers and preschoolers attend full-day at childcare center and most centers implement an early afternoon nap time.
-You may be worried that your child may not be able to adapt to napping at the childcare center and here are what you can do to help your child make that transition:
+It is common that toddlers and preschoolers attend full-day at a childcare centre and most centres implement an early afternoon nap time.
+You may be worried that your child may not be able to adapt to napping at the childcare centre and here are what you can do to help your child make that transition:

-#1 Communicate and work with the childcare center
+#1 Communicate and work with the childcare centre

-When you enroll your child in the childcare center, you will be given their daily schedule.
-You may want to start adjusting the nap time at home to coincide with that of the center.
+When you enrol your child in the childcare centre, you will be given their daily schedule.
+You may want to start adjusting the nap time at home to coincide with that of the centre.